jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

 1. Apply the Terraform Plan

     Run the following command to create the AWS resources and deploy the application.
-Terraform will show you a plan and ask for confirmation before proceeding.

     ```bash
     task aws-prod:apply S3_BUCKET=<your-unique-bucket-name> # Defaults to movie-sentiment-s3
     ```

-    This process will take a few minutes as the EC2 instances need to start, transfer necessary application files, install dependencies, build the Docker images, and run them.
+    This process will take some time as the EC2 instances need to start, transfer necessary application files, install dependencies, build the Docker images, and run them.

 #### Step 3: Access the App